AdityaVashista30/Duplicate-Questions-Remover/README.md

         14.catboost
         15.python-Levenshtein

-Along with thatwe need Word2vec mode.We download the GoogleNews-vectors-negative300.bin.gz binary and use Gensim’s load_Word2vec_format function to load it into memory.
+Along with that is needed Word2vec mode.
+Download the GoogleNews-vectors-negative300.bin.gz binary and use Gensim’s load_Word2vec_format function to load it into memory.
 (1.5 GB compressed file: Actual size on loading (>3GB))

 EXTRA NOTES: